 The script, written by Zak Penn and the author of the novel, Ernest Cline, is your standard elevator pitch, in that it combines two famous properties to create a marketable third-- in this case, Willy Wonka & the Chocolate Factory and The Matrix.
 Parzival is our Charlie Bucket/Neo for the year 2045, an impoverished nobody who pines for a greater purpose, and finds it in the guise of the Oasis, a virtual gaming system.
-Halliday, the late creator, has hidden an Easter Egg in the Oasis that if found, will grant the winner complete ownership of the company.
+The late Halliday has hidden an Easter Egg in the Oasis that if found, will grant the winner complete ownership of the system.
 I guarantee the ending you piece together from this information is correct.

 But Ready Player One is not about originality.
 If anything, the recycling of ideas are meant as a sort of meta-commentary on the Oasis, which traffics in pop culture.
 Parzival and his allies, Art3mis (Olivia Cooke), Aech (Lena Waithe), and Sho (Philip Zhao), define themselves by which ‘80s music they love and how much they know about John Hughes movies.
 Any mention of the real world is met with a tinge of embarrassment-- for these teens, the Oasis is their reality.
 A more cynical director would have teased out the similarities between the characters and the today's internet crowd, but Spielberg plays it cool, leaving the parallels to be made by the individual viewer.
 A smart move, given that the film’s dense catalogue of references and Easter Eggs are going to be gobbled up by that same crowd.

-Where the film falters, and where Spielberg’s age rears its graying head, is when he tries to hit more traditional story beats.
-Sheridan and Cooke look their respective parts, but neither leaves much of an impression as the spunky rebel.
+Where the film falters, and where Spielberg’s diminishing talents rear their head, is when he tries to hit more traditional story beats.
+Sheridan and Cooke look their respective parts, but neither leaves much of an impression.
 They could have been replaced by any two actors in their age range-- an unfortunate waste, given that a film of this magnitude could've turned talented unknowns into superstars.
 The supporting cast is similarly nondescript, contributing little to the magic that Spielberg and his animators have created before them.
-Truth be told, the only actor worth mentioning by name is Rylance, who endears as the eccentric Halliday.
+In truth, the only actor worth mentioning by name is Rylance, who endears as the eccentric Halliday.
 In his winsome, all-knowing grace, one gets the sense that he is an avatar for his director-- a beloved artist, residing over a popular culture he helped create.

 There's a tremendous sense of urgency that runs throughout Ready Player One, especially for a career like Spielberg’s, which has felt static for so long.
 It’s exciting to see him try out new ideas, to play with the language and elasticity of pop culture, even if some of the dramatic moments fall short.
-It's no swan dive, but it’s a damn good time at the movies nonetheless.
+It might not be a swan dive, but it’s a damn good time at the movies nonetheless.